The U.S. stablecoin bill is about to be implemented, providing an in-depth look at the current state of the stablecoin sector

 Zero Hash

-Zero Hash is a U.S.-based company founded in 2017, providing B2B2C cryptocurrency and stablecoin infrastructure.
+Zero Hash is a U.S. company founded in 2017, providing B2B2C cryptocurrency and stablecoin infrastructure.
 Its core business is to provide seamless solutions for connecting fiat currencies, cryptocurrencies, and stablecoins through APIs and embedded technology, including cross-border payments, commercial transactions, trading platforms, remittances, tokenization, wallets, and on/off-ramps.
 It supports multiple stablecoins and various blockchains.

 In terms of financing, Zero Hash has received support from well-known investment institutions such as Point72 Ventures, Bain Capital Ventures, and NYCA, with total funding exceeding $167 million.